angulardart/site-angulardart/src/angular/guide/router/index.md

 {% endcomment %}

 The guide proceeds as a sequence of milestones as if you were building the app step-by-step.
-But, it is not a tutorial and it glosses over details of Angular application construction that are more thoroughly covered elsewhere in the documentation.
+But, it is not a tutorial and it glosses over details of Angular app construction that are more thoroughly covered elsewhere in the documentation.

 The full source for the final version of the app can be seen and downloaded from the <live-example></live-example>.

-### The sample application in action
+### The sample app in action

-Imagine an application that helps the _Hero Employment Agency_ run its business.
+Imagine an app that helps the _Hero Employment Agency_ run its business.
 Heroes need work and the agency finds crises for them to solve.

-The application has these main features:
+The app has these main features:

 1. A *Crisis Center* for maintaining the list of crises for assignment to heroes.
 1. A *Heroes* area for maintaining the list of heroes employed by the agency.